 1 Broadway # 14, Cambridge, MA 02142

-Furthermore, the intrinsic properties of our polymer-drug conjugate change the bio-distribution and pharmacokinetic profile versus the active small molecule alone.
+A key benefit of our approach is an improved safety profile.
+The high molecular weight of the polymer-drug conjugate dramatically reduces the amount of active small molecule crossing the blood-brain barrier, thus decreasing the risk of neurotoxicity.
+In a Phase 1 study of SDX-7320 in late-stage cancer patients, the Cmax of the released small molecule SDX-7539 was generally < 1ng/ml.
+Furthermore, the intrinsic properties of our polymer-drug conjugate change the bio-distribution and pharmacokinetic profile as compared to the active small molecule alone.
 SDX-7320 exhibits significantly lower maximal drug concentrations and has a much longer half-life (24+ hours) than small-molecule fumagillin derivatives such as TNP-470.
-The result: potent inhibition of MetAP2 at much lower doses and with reduced dosing frequency.
+The result: potent inhibition of MetAP2 at much lower doses and with reduced dosing frequency (once every 2 weeks).